Computational relative entropy: Computational smoothing

 is trivial as $\rho_n$ is computationally indistinguishable from itself and hence a candidate in the minimization.
 For the upper bound, we expand the definition of the computational relative entropy and apply \cref{lemma:single_shot_computational_smoothing}:

-where $\delta_n$ is a negligible function of $n$ by definition of the optimization leading to $\tilde\rho_n$.
+where $\delta_n$ is a negligible function of $n$ by definition of computational indistinguishability.
 For sufficiently large $n$, we have $\delta_n \leq \epsilon$.
 As we only care about asymptotics, we can always choose $n$ sufficiently large such that this is the case, which means we have

-as desired. \end{proof} The importance of computational smoothing cannot be overstated.
+as desired.
+As the above holds for any computationally indistinguishable state, it holds for the infimum which exists in the sense explained in \cref{sec:limits_of_polynomial_resources}. \end{proof} The importance of computational smoothing cannot be overstated.
 It allows us to connect to established constructions in classical and quantum cryptography and is the workhorse for us proving separations between computational and unbounded quantities.
 We also note that any computational information theoretic quantity derived from the computational relative entropy will inherit computational smoothing, which makes it a core tenet of our approach to computational quantum information theory.

-\subsection{Separations between Computational and Unbounded Relative Entropy}
+\subsection{Separations between computational and unbounded relative entropy}

 Computational smoothing implies that computationally indistinguishable states are also indistinguishable in computational relative entropy. \begin{corollary}[Zero rate for computationally indistinguishable states] Consider two computationally indistinguishable states $\rho_n \approx_c \tilde\rho_n$.
 Then,